freeCodeCamp/guide/src/pages/articles/miscellaneous/dynamic-urls-using-routeparams-in-angular/index.md

 ---
-title: Dynamic Urls Using Routeparams In Angular
+title: Dynamic Urls Using Routeparams in Angular
 ---
 What if you have a lot of users posting _things_ to your website?
 Maybe your users want to have a profile, or a wall, of the _things_ they've posted, and they want to be able to share it with their friends with a url?
 You can do that, no biggie!